 We bought a house in 2017, which means all of our money now has to be spent on said house instead of trips abroad.
 I’m not complaining; we’re bloody lucky to have this home.
 But I do miss travelling.
 We didn’t go anywhere last year, and made a little trip to Manchester not long before, so I miss my spontaneous city breaks.

-As I carry on building up the content on this site with tales of city travel and the amazing experiences I’ve had there, I feel like I need to take a step back and remind myself why I always choose cities over beach destinations and little market towns.
-After selling my city-soul out with a two-week beach break in the Caribbean and finally learning what it is to just do nothing on holiday, I think I firmly established my love of exploring.
-So here they are, the reasons why I love city travel.
+I feel like I need to take a step back and remind myself why I always choose cities over beach destinations.
+After selling my city soul out with a two-week beach break in the Caribbean in 2012, and then a Maldives honeymoon in 2014, I think I firmly established my love of exploring.
+So here they are, the reasons why I’ll always love city breaks the most.

 Feeling like a tiny speck in a great, wide world

 When everything else is huge and roaring loud, you feel about two inches tall and begin to realise exactly how small you are in the great scheme of things.
 I might be the only person who likes to feel tiny, but I also like to feel that rush of appreciation that the world is such an expanse of places, full of friends you don’t know yet.

 There’s always something to do

 Relaxing holidays aren’t usually my bag.
 I’ve written before about having trouble learning how to take it easy.
 Evenings after work and weekends are ‘do nothing’ times for me.
 Holidays are all about activity and exploring.
 Since I work full-time, breaks abroad are precious for me so I like to full almost every waking hour with something to do.